Residency & Fellowship

 In addition to spending time in the office hours of our attendings, there are weekly resident-run clinics including General Orthopaedics, Fracture Clinic, and Hand Clinic.
 This unique outpatient care experience provides an invaluable experience to the resident in developing their ability to provide treatment and management of common orthopaedic ailments of their own patients under the supervision of an attending.

-Didactic conferences are held daily at 6:30 A.M.
+Didactic conferences are held daily at 6:30 a.m.
 These conferences cover various orthopaedic topics and include regular fracture conferences, journal clubs, basic science and biomechanics discussions, indications conferences, M&M conferences, and a review of the week's surgery.
-Anatomy is taught by the faculty of the Lewis Katz School of Medicine at Temple University Department of Anatomy on Thursday evenings during the academic year and includes both classroom discussion and cadaveric dissection.
-Grand Rounds are held on Saturday mornings during the academic year and include both in-house and guest speakers.
+Grand Rounds are held on Wednesday mornings and selected Saturday mornings during the academic year and include both in-house and guest speakers.

 Research, either basic science or clinical, is a program requirement.
 Each resident must complete at least one project suitable for peer review publication prior to graduation.
 Both the Medical School and the University offer access to various facilities and expertise including bioengineering, kinesiology, an animal laboratory, and statistics.
 The Department maintains a complete patient database, which is accessible to all residents and attending staff.
 There is an active medical student summer research program that often involves the residents as mentors.
 The Department publishes an annual journal including extended abstracts detailing research activity for the year.
 In recent years, residents have presented their research at local, regional, and national conferences, receiving numerous awards for their projects.